 Yet, 2020 allowed for much greater reflection on priorities and business models.
 It brought into question traditional approaches to engaging the world and opened new digital communications channels that all generations are now using.
 The one word that makes me optimistic for a much-improved 2021 that you have seen multiple times in this article is "Continuous".
 2021 will start out rough, but it will end up as one of your best years ever.

 What happens to each of us has not yet been written.
-The New Year is a blank canvas on which to paint our possibilities.
+Each New Year is a blank canvas on which to paint our possibilities.
 It will be your best year ever through continuous introspection, learning, embracing change, and taking action NOW to begin.